syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-3) To navigate the next or previous card by using Next and Previous method.
-At runtime, the particular card should be selected using the `SelectedCard` property.
+3. Navigate to the next or previous card using the Next and Previous methods.
+At run time, a particular card can be selected using the `SelectedCard` property.

 {% tabs %}
 {% highlight c# %}